Subcontracts for Commercial Products and Commercial Services

 - Use of Commercial Items

-- Contractors must, where practicable, use commercial products, commercial services, or non-developmental items as components.
+- Contractors are required to use commercial products, commercial services, or non-developmental items as components whenever practicable.

 - Contractors may include additional clauses only as necessary to meet their own contractual obligations.